Renewal Wheat Ridge (Urban Renewal Authority)

 Renewal Wheat Ridge assisted in the expansion of Colorado’s premier bicycle shop.
 Total Tax Increment: $264,180 (fully repaid in 2013) Private investment: $2,000,000.
 Cost to taxpayers: $0

-Renewal Wheat Ridge assisted in the development of 26 new townhomes along the Ridge at 38.
+Renewal Wheat Ridge assisted in the development of 26 new townhomes on 38th Avenue between Eaton and Chase Streets along the Ridge at 38.
 Total Tax Increment: $467,000.
 Cost to taxpayers: $0

 Renewal Wheat Ridge purchased land that housed a contaminated transmission shop, Antiques shop and closed retail.
-Renewal Wheat Ridge cleaned the site, created a subdivision, completed all the infrastructure, found a developer and created 188 new affordable apartments for active adults.
+Renewal Wheat Ridge cleaned the site, created a subdivision, completed all the infrastructure.
+Working with Wazee Partners 188 new affordable apartments for active adults was constructed on the site in two phases.
+A third phase of market-rate, non age restricted units will be developed on the final pad.
 Total project cost including land purchase and land sale: $3,900,000.
-Private investment: Phase I - $13,000,000, Phase II - $12,000,000.
+Private investment: Phase I - $13,000,000, Phase II - $12,000,000, and Phase III $20,000,000.
+Public Investment - $3,085,268.
 Cost to taxpayers: $0

 Renewal Wheat Ridge participated in the development at Wheat Ridges’ most highly visible corner at the southwest corner of Wadsworth Boulevard and West 38th Avenue.
 The previous GoFord site had been closed for almost 10-years when Renewal Wheat Ridge assisted the developer in funding a portion of the public infrastructure.
-Site will contain a 35,000 sq. ft.
-Lucky’s Market, up to 45,000 sq. ft. of additional shopping opportunities, and 230 market-rate apartments.
+Site contains a 35,000 sq. ft. building, up to 45,000 sq. ft. of additional shopping opportunities, and 321 market-rate apartments.
 Total Tax Increment: $6,200,000.
 Private investment: $85,000,000.
 Cost to taxpayers: $0

 Traffic Signal at 32nd Avenue and Xenon Street

-Renewal Wheat Ridge will participate in a portion of the funding of a traffic signal at 32nd Avenue and Xenon Street exiting the Applewood Shopping Center.
+Renewal Wheat Ridge participated in a portion of the funding of a traffic signal at 32nd Avenue and Xenon Street exiting the Applewood Shopping Center.
 Total Investment: $110,000.
 Private investment: $85,000.
 Remainder of costs come from City general fund.

-Renewal Wheat Ridge is authorized by State Statute C.R.S. § 31-25-101, et. seq., created by the City Council, and granted authority under the Urban Renewal Law "except as may be limited, constrained, or proscribed by any approved and adopted Urban Renewal Plan" (Code of Laws, Chapter 25, Article II, Section 25-22).
+Renewal Wheat Ridge is authorized by State Statute C.R.S. § 31-25-101, et. seq., created by the City Council, and granted authority under the Urban Renewal Law "except as may be limited, constrained, or proscribed by any approved and adopted Urban Renewal Plan" (Code of Laws, Chapter 25, Article II, Section 25-22 Opens a New Window. ).